 The directors are responsible for the other information.
-The other information comprises the directors report included in the Credit Union's annual report for the year ended 30 June 2017, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information contained in the Credit Union's Annual Report for the year ended 30 June 2018, but does not include the financial report and our auditor's report thereon.